How to Start an LLC in South Carolina? | In-Depth Guide

 - Organizer

-- Termination or completion date if applicable
+- Termination or completion date, if applicable

-Step 4: Draft an LLC Operating Agreement
+5. Create an LLC Operating Agreement (Optional, but Recommended)

-An LLC operating agreement should include the following:
+A solid LLC operating agreement should cover:

 - Each member's capital contribution